hydroframe/subsettools/docs/getting_started.md

 2. Launch Docker Desktop.
 The application should be running while you do the next steps.
 (You might need to create a Docker account and sign in if you don’t already have one.)
 3. Start a new terminal session (outside Docker) to type the commands in the next two steps:
 4. Pull the parflow/subsettools image from DockerHub.
 Choose the correct version based on your computer’s architecture.
-**NOTE:** *The Docker image might take a while to download.*
-**NOTE:** *If your Docker is running out of space, you might need to use [docker system prune](https://docs.docker.com/engine/reference/commandline/system_prune/) with the appropriate options to clear out old containers and make space for the new one.*
+**NOTE:** *The Docker image might take a while to download.
+Also, if your Docker is running out of space, you might need to use [docker system prune](https://docs.docker.com/engine/reference/commandline/system_prune/) with the appropriate options to clear out old containers and make space for the new one.*

 - For the x86_64/amd64 (Intel Chip for Mac or Windows) architecture:
 ```bash